 In November the Smith Mountain Lake Chili and Craft Festival is a fun time at Bridgewater Marina.
 Wrap up the day with a memorable meal on the water at Mango’s Bar & Grill, Mexico Viejo, or The Landing.
 Route 24 west leads back to Roanoke and your comfortable bed.

 Make the last day a great day.
 Grab a biscuit from Scratch Biscuit Company – one of the best biscuits around - and then take off.
 We know that any road home is going to be a beautiful drive.
 If you’re headed south, consider driving the Blue Ridge Parkway for a bit.
 We love the view (and the wine) at Chateau Morrisette.
 North?
-Take 220 for a short way so that you can stop at Ballast Point Brewing Company for the beautiful views, delicious food, and tasty craft beer.
+Take 220 for a relaxing, family-friendly hike at Roaring Run.
 For those traveling east on Route 460, don't miss the pumpkin picking, corn mazes, and great fall activities at both Jeter Farm and Layman Family Farms.

 Need a few more grand ideas for enjoying the shades of autumn in Virginia’s Blue Ridge?
 Check out our Best Fall Color Spots.
 They’re a sure bet for great photography, special moments, picnics, and more.
 Show us your view when you share your pics online.
 Use #BlueRidgeDay and we may just re-share yours!